 -Nominee, International Country Music Conference, Belmont Book of the Year Award (2009)

 - "'Backwoods Barbie': Dolly Parton's Gender Performance."
-A Boy Named Sue, Too, ed.
-Diane Pecknold and Kristine McCusker (University Press of Mississippi, 2014).
+A Boy Named Sue, Too: New Essays in Gender and Country Music, ed.
+Diane Pecknold and Kristine McCusker (University Press of Mississippi, 2016).

 - "Johnny Cash."
 The Grove Dictionary of American Music, 2nd. edition, ed.
 Charles Hiroshi Garrett (Oxford University Press, 2013).